gvwilson/thirdbit/src/fiction/santas/index.md

 Now,
 I'll just get these straps around your wrists like this… Excellent.
-And some more around your ankles… good.
+And some more around your ankles…
 All right,
 can you move?
 No?